AVEVA/CONNECT-data-services-developer-docs/content/adh-content-portal-overview.md

 ## Access to AVEVA&trade; Data Hub

 You must have an account to use AVEVA&trade; Data Hub.
-To request an AVEVA&trade; Data Hub tenant account, go to the [AVEVA&trade; Data Hub page on OSIsoft website](https://) and click [Contact Us]().
+To request an AVEVA&trade; Data Hub tenant account, contact AVEVA™ at https://www.aveva.com/en/contact/.